Juliet Of The Spirits-1965

 Juliet of the Spirits is a joy to watch and quite a bit more linear than other complex masterpieces such as the 1960’s La Dolce Vita or 1969’s Fellini Satyricon.

-The plot is spelled out presently- Giulietta is depressed and anxious for something new and exciting in her life.
-Her journey into this new life while wrestling with her demons and resistance makes this film so much fun to watch.
+The plot is spelled out presently- Giulietta is depressed and anxious for something new and exciting.
+Her journey into this new life while wrestling with her demons and resistance makes this film so much fun.

-The styles and colors that Fellini creates are brilliant and lavishly loud.
+Styles and colors are brilliant and lavishly loud.
 Take the gaudy and glamorous nest that Suzy calls home.
 With a built-in underground swimming pool where she bathes after lovemaking, and velvety red walls and furniture, her palace is both tawdry and sophisticated.

 To further focus on Suzy for a minute, the blonde bombshell frequently visits her very own treehouse complete with a swing.
 She flirts with handsome young men who gaze up at the scantily dressed beauty as she tosses her high-heeled shoe down to them in a suggestive manner.

 When they come up to the top of the treehouse by way of a mechanical basket, presumably for sex, this is too much for the overwhelmed Giulietta, who returns to the safety of her own home.
-But clearly, she is as much titillated as she is scared.
+But, she is excited and scared.

-The film belongs to Masina and we cannot help but wonder if Fellini created Juliet of the Spirits as a sort of apology to the actress for his reported years of cheating.
-Regardless, Masina plays a middle-aged, confident on the outside- insecure on the inside, woman flawlessly.
+The film belongs to Masina and we cannot help but wonder if Fellini created Juliet of the Spirits for the actress for his reported years of cheating.
+Regardless, Masina plays a confident woman on the outside- insecure on the inside, flawlessly.

-With her expressive eyes and a nice smile, Masina fully encompasses the role with enthusiasm- a perfect fit for a Fellini film.
+With her expressive eyes and a nice smile, Masina encompasses the role enthusiastically, a perfect fit for a Fellini film.

-Juliet of the Spirits also is great at mixing in several forms of film genres including fantasy, drama, and light comedy, and contains a bevy of interesting supporting characters.
+Juliet of the Spirits mixes several film genres including fantasy, drama, and light comedy, and contains interesting supporting characters.

-Suzy’s seemingly clairvoyant mother is a great side character as she upon meeting Giulietta immediately sees that the woman is troubled.
+Suzy’s seemingly clairvoyant mother is a great side character.
+Upon meeting Giulietta she immediately sees that the woman is troubled.
 Giulietta’s father, whom we meet when she is a little girl appearing in a religious play, is boisterous and spirited.

 Having been fortunate enough to stay at the Grand Hotel in Rome, a lavish yet strange establishment where Fellini spent many a night as a guest, I fantasized while watching Juliet of the Spirits, that he drew inspiration for this film from the said hotel.

-The grand red textures appear in both the hotel and the Fellini film so I could very well have experienced a truly inspiring facility.
+The grand red textures appear in both the hotel and the Fellini film so I could have experienced a truly inspiring facility.

-Stalwart, creative, and masterful director Fellini once again serves up a stylish film that must be thought about following a good, solid viewing.
+Stalwart, creative, and masterful director Fellini once again creates a stylish film that must be thought about following a good, solid viewing.

 Too much analysis, however, will ruin the enchanting experience, as Juliet of the Spirits (1965) is best served up as a treat to be mesmerized by in glamorous fashion.